hegde421201/JAVA_TUTORIALS/java/src/main/oops/OOPS.md

 from the complex implementation details, which are encapsulated within the remote control (and the television).
 At the same time, the common operations that can be performed through the remote control can be thought of as an abstraction.
 A manufacturer can enhance this feature when the same remote can also perform on a different model or product.
 For example, a music player’s remote control can also be used to control the volume of a television.

+The process of wrapping up the data and methods into a single entity is known as encapsulation.
+Using this technique, we can prevent arbitrary and unsecured access to our data.
+We can use different access modifiers to restrict direct access to the data.
+But the use of getter and setter methods is a better example in this category.
+In case of encapsulation, the entire code works like a capsule, so it is termed as an encapsulation.
+In abstraction, we show the essential features but hide the detailed implementation (or background details) from the user; for example, when we use a remote control to switch on a television, the internal circuits of the device are not the user's concern.
+The user is okay with the device as long as the preferred channel appears properly on the television once the button is pressed.

 Abstraction focuses on the noticeable behavior of an object, and encapsulation focuses on the implementation part of that behavior.
 Encapsulation helps us to bundle the data, and at the same time it can hide some information that you do not want to disclose